marinasatsyk/3WA_SOUTENANCE/README.md

 # Student project Open Weather App
 This is a a meteo application that allows you to see the current weather, the hourly forecast for 4 dys,  weather forecast for 16 days and  receive  historical data in a given location.
 The application provides two  user profiles:  **user** and **administator** whith differets access levels.
-*The .env file is required to run the application.*
+*The .env files are required to run the application.*

 ## 1. General information
 This project was made: